 Site.
 Grow radishes in full sun or partial shade.
 Plant radishes in loose, well-drained soil.
 Remove soil lumps, rocks, and roots from radish planting beds.
 Obstructions can cause roots to grow malformed.
 Add organic matter to planting beds before sowing radishes.
 Radishes prefer a soil pH of 5.5 to 6.8.

-Planting and spacing.
+Planting and Spacing Radishes.
 Sow radish seed ½ inch deep and 1 inch apart; thin successful seedlings from 1 to 4 inches apart in wide rows depending upon the variety.
 Allow greater room for winter varieties.
 Space single rows or mounded ridges 10 to 16 inches apart.

-Water and feeding.
+Water and Feeding Radishes.
 Keep radish planting beds moist but not wet.
 Even, regular watering will result in quick growth.
 Radishes that receive too little water will become woody tasting.
 Prepare planting beds with aged compost.
 Side dress radishes with aged compost at midseason.

 Companion plants.
 Cucumbers, lettuce, nasturtiums, peas, peppers.

-Container growing.
+Container Growing Radishes.
 Radishes can be grown in containers.
 Sow radishes in containers at least 6 inches deep.
 Plant radishes in round containers in concentric circles.
 Move containers to cool locations if the weather grows warm.

-Storing and preserving.
+Storing and Preserving Radishes.
 Radishes will keep in the refrigerator for 1 to 2 weeks.
 You can sprout radish seeds.